SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 However, Pharo source code is just text and is not executable.
 Before executing those methods, a bytecode compiler processes the source code and translates it to an executable form by performing a sequence of transformations until it generates a `CompiledMethod` instance.
 A parsing step translates the source code into a tree data structure called an _abstract syntax tree_, a name resolution step attaches semantics to identifiers, a lowering step creates a control flow graph representation, and finally a code generation step produces the `CompiledMethod` object containing the code and meta-data required for execution.
-A compiled method is structured around a method header, a literal frame, a bytecode sequence and a method trailer as shown in Figure *@methodshape@*.
+A compiled method is structured around a method header, a literal frame, a bytecode sequence, and a method trailer as shown in Figure *@methodshape@*.

 ![Structure of a compiled method.%anchor=methodshape&width=60](figures/compile_method_shape.pdf)

-#### Literals and the Literal Frame
+### Literals and the Literal Frame

 Pharo code includes all sort of literal values that need to be known and accessed at runtime.
 For example, Listing *@exampleMethod@* shows a method using integers, arrays, and strings.